For this week’s rebrand, we are venturing into the world of sustainable and plant-based food production and looking at Meati.

 So, that’s our take on the Meati rebrand!

 From the charming new icon that could be considered a brand mascot in his own right, to the overall 70’s design direction, there is a lot about this rebrand that we really love!

-We think Koto Studio have done a great job at hitting the right marks in terms of creating bold and engaging new branding that breaks into the market.
+As the creating bold and engaging new branding that breaks into the market.

 But again, that’s just our opinion, let us know what you liked, and even what you didn’t about this rebrand via the social links below!

 Our weekly newsletter provides you with an exclusive insight into the world of branding and marketing.
 If this sounds like something you’d be interested in, just fill in the form and we’ll sort the rest!

 Hola, I'm Glen, Head of Design at Canny.
 I feel like the elder statesman at Canny, from being in a tiny box office to travelling the world.
 I help clients get the most out of their brand visually, whether that be on the web or the real world.